Table of Contents

 pprint(keynames[:12]) # Print 1st 12

-# Likely the longest and deepest key-paths are the same...
+# It is likely that the longest and deepest key-paths are the same..

 longest_path = max(keynames, key=len)